Police had about 90 seconds to stop traffic before Baltimore bridge fell. 6 workers are feared dead

 BALTIMORE (AP) — It was the middle of the night when a dispatcher's warning crackled over the radio: A massive cargo ship had lost its steering capabilities and was heading toward the Francis Scott Key Bridge.

-Within about 90 seconds, police officers responded that they had managed to stop vehicle traffic over the Baltimore bridge in both directions.
-One said he was about to drive onto the bridge to alert a construction crew.
+Within about 90 seconds, police officers who happened to be nearby responded that they managed to stop vehicle traffic over the Baltimore bridge in both directions.

-But it was too late.
+One parked sideways across the lanes and planned to drive onto the bridge to alert a construction crew once another officer arrived.
+But he wouldn't get the chance.
 Powerless and laden with huge containers, the vessel smashed into a support pillar.

 “The whole bridge just fell down,” a frantic officer said.
 “Start, start whoever, everybody ... the whole bridge just collapsed.”